 Then peel back the paper on the other side to stick the gripper and rug to the floor.

 Make sure you’ve got the rug in the right position before letting the gripper touch your floor because it sticks right away.
 I push down on the rug for just a few seconds and it doesn’t move again.
 Amazing!

 I’ve had good luck only using 1 gripper per corner, but the manufacturer recommends two.
-That’s the safest option because the corner will stay solid to the floor and reduce the chance of tripping.
+That’s the safest option because the corners of the rug will stay solid to the floor and reduce the chance of tripping.

 Here’s the placement recommendations from the package.